Updated January 9, 2017

 *This parade is shown at night due to the LED lights.
 It’s ideal to have a good location here because for the earlier parade, fireworks will start moments after….hence, the three suggestions below.

-I have three recommendations for setting up for Paint the Night.
+I have three recommendations for setting up for a Disneyland parade.
 Check them out on this map.
 (They’re noted for Paint the Night, but work for any Disneyland parade.)

 *The parade route is noted in red.